-The Tacoma, on the other hand, is a diesel Ute or light truck so they compete in completely different vehicle segments in the eyes of the manufactures, yet buyers will buy either 4WD, depending on taste, budget and personal preference yet still expect it to deliver on all fronts.
+The Tacoma, on the other hand, is a diesel Ute or light truck so they compete in completely different vehicle segments in the eyes of the manufacturers, yet buyers will buy either 4WD, depending on taste, budget, and personal preference yet still expect it to deliver on all fronts.

-Unfortunately, many Ill-informed buyers will be in the market for an off-road vehicle which was originally designed for a specific application, yet expects both options to perform equally well in most environments.
+Unfortunately, many Ill-informed buyers will be in the market for an off-road vehicle that was originally designed for a specific application, yet expects both options to perform equally well in most environments.

 You get the idea.
-Don’t run off and buy a diesel if all you going be doing is dune driving and likewise, it won’t be very wise to buy a Short wheelbase v6 petrol for long distance touring.
+Don’t run off and buy a diesel if all you are going to be doing is dune driving and likewise, it won’t be very wise to buy a Short wheelbase v6 petrol for long-distance touring.